There's a very underused advanced stat in the sabermetrics world known as tOPS+. Don't be scared of it; it's actually quite simple to understand.

 Either that or they just have to be an even worse team than we all think - Which is possible.
 The Giants for instance went 48-64 over their final 112 games last season in a display of just how vulnerable they are if they don't get near perfect health from their starting rotation.
 But as we sit two months into the 2014 season, things really couldn't be breaking any better than they are for the Giants right now.

-I expect this to change dramatically by September as I really don't see the true talent of this team being higher than 85 games, but there's a real chance that the wins they already have locked up could be the difference in getting them into the playoffs.
+I expect this to change dramatically by September as I really don't see the true talent of this team being higher than 85 games, but there's a real chance the wins they already have locked up in the bank could be the difference in getting them into the playoffs somewhere in the 90 win neighborhood.
+Then, once you get into MLB's fluke fest playoff structure, anything can happen.